-My advice is choose the style and colours that suit your personality and if that’s loud and vibrant then go for it!!
+My advice is choose the style and colours that suit your personality and if that’s loud, vibrant colours then go for it!
 It’s your day.

 Pastels and neutrals are timeless and wouldn’t look out of place in most venues.
 Your dress style and your height are also something to consider.
 If your dress is fussy or detailed then a simple bouquet wouldn’t be out of place, the taller you are then the longer the bouquet can be, it’s all about dimensions and ratio.